xinyu-dev/PatentSeq/readme.md

 An easy-to-use script that converts **image-based protein sequences** in patents to 3-letter coded or 1-letter coded **fasta** format.

-A large portion of sequences provided in pdf patents are embedded as images, or in an user-unfriendly format difficult for copying/paste.
-It generally requires much manual work to convert these seqs into fasta.
-With this script, you can simply take a snapshot of any protein sequences from patents, run it and get your sequence in 3-letter coded and 1-letter coded **fasta** format.
+Simply take a snapshot of any protein sequences from patents, run it and get your sequence in 3-letter coded and 1-letter coded **fasta** format.

 # Dependencies